 For reasons of simplicity, I will largely use “Israeli” to speak of the relevant members of the Israeli population.
 Who are “relevant members”, however, might be unclear and/or vary depending on the circumstances.
 For instance, there might be situations where relevance is given merely by being a citizen of Israel, while others might be limited to specifically Israeli Jews.
 Then we have issues like citizens living abroad and non-citizen residents.
 In the big picture of this text, this will make little difference.

-I do note, however, that with the indiscriminate violence of Hamas terrorists, Palestinians/Arabs/Muslims living in or outside Israel have been victims in the past, are very likely to have been hit by the recent terrorism, and are very likely to be hit again in the future, unless an end to Hamas and similar organisations follow.
+I do note, however, that with the indiscriminate violence of Hamas terrorists, Palestinians/Arabs/Muslims living in or outside Israel have been victims in the past, are very likely to have been hit by the recent terrorism, and are very likely to be hit again in the future, unless an end to Hamas and similar organizations follow.
 Further, actions by the Hamas have had a considerable negative effect on many in more indirect ways, e.g. through limiting the economic prosperity of the Gaza Strip.
 Nothing in the term “Israeli” should be seen as diminishing such victims of Hamas.

 Further, there might be references where a claim about Israelis can be extended to Jews elsewhere in the world.
 If I have failed to perform such an extension, it should not be seen as a denial of the extendability.